CyFI-Lab-Public/SOMBRA/README.md

 #### Usage
 Next, we show an example of matching browser-side elements.
 1. `cd` to the SOMBRA base directory.
-2. `pip install -r requirements.txt`
+2. `pip install -r BrowserSideMatching/requirements.txt`
 3. `mkdir result`
-4. Run `python3 matchA11yElements.py test/com.cvs.launchers.cvs_app_traverse.csv test/cvs.com/ result/browserSideUnprotectedElements_cvs.com.csv`.
+4. Run `python3 BrowserSideMatching/matchA11yElements.py test/com.cvs.launchers.cvs_app_traverse.csv test/cvs.com/ result/browserSideUnprotectedElements_cvs.com.csv`.
 The `test/com.cvs.launchers.cvs_app_traverse.csv` contains 2 `EditText` input boxes on the app-side that are a11y-protected as well as the `Button` clicking sequence from the main page to reach them.
 The `test/cvs.com/` contains the html for the mobile Chrome-rendered website including the account, payment, and finally the add card page.

 #### Interpretation of Result
 The `result/browserSideUnprotectedElements_cvs.com.csv` contains the matched browser-side elements to the `security code` field that is a11y-protected on the app-side.
 It also shows that there is no `aria-hidden` label defined for this element and that it is unprotected.